spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 In Apache Spark 3.4, Spark Connect introduced a decoupled client-server architecture that allows remote connectivity to Spark clusters using the DataFrame API and unresolved logical plans as the protocol.
 The separation between client and server allows Spark and its open ecosystem to be leveraged from everywhere.
 It can be embedded in modern data applications, in IDEs, Notebooks and programming languages.
 Ocean Spark support Spark Connect, and that can be especially useful for the direct execution of Spark SQL.

-Once connected to the remote application (as described in the Client side section below) the user can execute SQL queries directly from code, notebook or pyspark shell
+Once you are connected to the remote application (as described in the Client side section below) you can execute SQL queries directly from code, notebook or pyspark shell.

 ```Python
 df = spark.sql("select 'apple' as word, 123 as count union all select 'orange' as word, 456 as count")